-This handbook published by the University of Minnesota in 2020 outlines approaches that veterinary professionals can take to implement the core principles of AS.
+University of Minnesota Handbook of Antimicrobial Stewardship in Companion Animal Veterinary Settings This handbook published by the University of Minnesota in 2020 outlines approaches that veterinary professionals can take to implement the core principles of AS.
 The Handbook is organized to help readers to identify feasible actions for your facility, given the realities of your practice scope, staff, and resources.

-Infection Prevention and Control Best Practices for Small Animal Veterinary Clinics.
-This comprehensive Canadian documentprovides the information needed to develop and operate an infection control program and establish basic infection control practices in small animal veterinary clinics, with specific emphasis on critical routine practices such as hand hygiene, and cleaning and disinfection.
+Infection Prevention and Control Best Practices https://uoguelph.eu.qualtrics.com/j Infection Prevention and Control Best Practices for Small Animal Veterinary Clinics This comprehensive Canadian document provides the information needed to develop and operate an infection control program and establish basic infection control practices in small animal veterinary clinics, with specific emphasis on critical routine practices such as hand hygiene, and cleaning and disinfection.
 The document is relevant to all personnel who work in association with such clinics, including veterinarians, veterinary technicians and lay staff.

-Recommendations for approaches to meticillin-resistant staphylococcal infections of small animals: diagnosis, therapeutic considerations and preventative measures.
-This clinical consensus guidelines published by the World Association for Veterinary Dermatology in 2017 (Vet Dermatol28:304-e69) provides guidelines for the diagnosis, laboratory reporting, judicious therapy, personal hygiene, and environmental cleaning and disinfection that may help to mitigate development and dissemination of methicillin-resistant staphylococci in small animal veterinary practice.
+Recommendations for approaches to meticillin-resistant staphylococcal infections of small animals: diagnosis, therapeutic considerations and preventative measures This clinical consensus guidelines published by the World Association for Veterinary Dermatology in 2017 (Vet Dermatol 28:304-e69) provides guidelines for the diagnosis, laboratory reporting, judicious therapy, personal hygiene, and environmental cleaning and disinfection that may help to mitigate development and dissemination of methicillin-resistant staphylococci in small animal veterinary practice.

-ACVIM consensus statement on therapeutic antimicrobial use in animals and antimicrobial resistance.

-This consensus statement published by the American College of Veterinary Internal Medicine (ACVIM) in 2015 (J Vet Intern Med 29:487-98) provides guidance on the therapeutic use of antimicrobials in animals, balancing the need for effective therapy with minimizing development of antimicrobial resistance in bacteria from animals and humans.
+ACVIM consensus statement on therapeutic antimicrobial use in animals and antimicrobial resistance This consensus statement published by the American College of Veterinary Internal Medicine (ACVIM) in 2015 (J Vet Intern Med 29:487-98) provides guidance on the therapeutic use of antimicrobials in animals, balancing the need for effective therapy with minimizing development of antimicrobial resistance in bacteria from animals and humans.